 - Marketing-qualified leads (MQLs) and sales-qualified leads (SQLs), and

-- Customer satisfaction - using things like NPS scores.
+- Customer satisfaction - using metrics like NPS scores.

 6. Content marketing

 We touched on it a little bit earlier, but the amount you’ll need to channel your inner-wordsmith will depend on the company’s setup.
 If there’s a team of copywriters built-in, odds are, you won’t need to take ownership all the time.

 Anyway, naturally, some product marketers feel more comfortable with their copywriting skills than others and we’ve seen a fair few requests for course recommendations around this - here are a few we shared in a round-up a few months ago.

 7. Managing the website

 There’ll be exceptions, of course, but it’s rare that product marketing will be responsible for a company’s entire website.
 Instead, this is more a case of making sure:

 - New features and products are reflected across the site,

 - Elements relating to messaging and positioning are up-to-date and working,

 - Everything is optimized - i.e. user experience (UX) and product usage, and

 - In-app messages are scheduled and doing their job.